masterhorn/docs/_docs/tutorials/Volumes.md

 ![](../../assets/img/Volumes/volume_page_6.png)

-Then, the volume creation window will close and after a few seconds the volume you created will appear with the status `available`
+Then, the "Create Volume" window will close and after a few seconds the volume you created will appear with the status `available`

-**Cancel** button will close volume creation window and will update all fields to their default state.
+**Cancel** button will close volume "Create Volume" window and will update all fields to their default state.

 ## Attach/Detach volume
 ---